-Hurt: Hurt is one of the emotions that never fully dissipates.
+Hurt is one of the emotions that never fully dissipates.
 Usually I am able to put the hurt aside and shield myself.
-Occasionally, however, it jumps out at me.
+However, it occasionally jumps out at me.
 I have never hurt like I had while suffering through my son’s active addiction.
 For me, it is a hurt that even overshadows the death of a loved one.
 I spent a long time with this emotion.
-For many years I couldn’t separate the disease in my son from my son himself.
-His addiction was a personal affront and I held onto very deeply.
+For many years, I couldn’t separate the disease in my son, from my son himself.
+His addiction was a personal affront that I held onto very deeply.
 The pain from this emotion took me to places I wish I never would have seen.
 This was the hardest to reconcile within myself.
 Hurt was the most destructive emotion for me and it drove my life.

-Anger: Anger was my defense mechanism against the hurt.
-Anger moved me to do things that I am not proud of: scream and curse at my son, scream and curse at my wonderful wife — in fact, at times, I attacked anyone who was within reach.
+Anger was my defense mechanism against the hurt.
+Anger moved me to do things that I am not proud of.
+I would scream and curse at my son, scream and curse at my wonderful wife — in fact, at times, I attacked anyone who was within reach.
 For the most part, my anger wasn’t physical.
 Rather, I sliced people to bits with words.
-But one day my anger drove me to my lowest point in life — I struck my son in anger.
+But one day, my anger drove me to my lowest point in life — I struck my son in anger.
 My son taught me a lesson, however.
-Even though he was high and addicted, he did not strike back.
+Even though he was high and struggling with addiction, he did not strike back.
 His respect for me at that time was greater than my respect for him.
 Of this, I am ashamed.
 “You have a right to be angry,” he would say.
 I have heard those words before.
 But they are empty.
 Anger comes with the territory.
 Our response to life with anger is something we must find a way to live with, while not destroying ourselves.

-Suspicion: I always thought of myself as a trusting person.
+I always thought of myself as a trusting person.
 My whole philosophy in life was that I was too lazy to distrust somebody.
 After all, trusting is easy.
 To distrust, on the other hand, requires a tremendous amount of work and energy.
 Yet, suspicion makes distrust easier.
-You begin to see the evil in a person.
+You begin to see “evil” in a person.
 It is easy to forget that the symptoms of a disease can mask the reality of a situation.
 It is easy to allow suspicion to drive your life and behaviors.
-I’m not talking about the things the parent of an addict must do to protect themselves and the addict.
-I’m talking about learning to see evil in a person, when evil is not the intent.
+I’m not talking about the things the parent of a child with addiction must do to protect themselves and their family.
+I’m talking about starting to see evil in a person, when evil is not the intent.
 This outlook leads to negative consequences for all involved.

-Joy: Joy is that emotion we all want.
-When I think of joy the picture of Snoopy dancing on top of his doghouse comes to mind.
-Joy comes from many places -– but it is immediate and temporary.
-However joy is a fix that I craved.
+Joy is that emotion we all want.
+When I think of joy, a picture of Snoopy dancing on top of his doghouse comes to mind.
+Joy comes from many places — but it is immediate and temporary.
+However, joy is a fix that I craved.
 I’d twist reality in order to experience that feeling.
-Too often my desire for joy allowed me to ignore realities to the detriment of myself and my son.
+Too often, my desire for joy allowed me to ignore realities to the detriment of myself and my son.

-Happiness: Happiness is so much more than joy.
-Joy is fleeting, happiness is an internal state of being.
+Happiness is so much more than joy.
+Joy is fleeting; happiness is an internal state of being.
 Happiness can be found in all things.
-Happiness can be obvious: the birth of wonderful grandchildren; the sound of, “Papa come here.”
+Happiness can be obvious: the birth of wonderful grandchildren; the sound of, “Papa, come here.”
 But happiness can be born of heartache and pain, like the happiness I feel to have known my father for 27 years of my life.
-Happiness isn’t the smile or grin you see on my face, it is the feeling inside.
+Happiness isn’t the smile you see on my face, it is the feeling inside.
 The smile is simply a physical response.

-Appreciation: Appreciation is the dominant feeling I have today.
-Appreciation isn’t a “thank you,” but rather, it is a recognition of what “is.”
-Appreciation is taking it all in-the good, the bad and the ugly.
+Appreciation is the dominant feeling I have today.
+Appreciation isn’t a “thank you,” but rather, a recognition of what is.
+Appreciation is taking it all in — the good, the bad and the ugly.
 The simple process of writing this post is a process of appreciation for me.
-The horrible emotions and actions I described above are just as valuable in shaping my well being as the wonderful feelings I experience today while my son is in recovery.
-Appreciation ALLOWS me to learn from what I have experienced over these past 10 years.
-If I choose not to learn then what has been the worth of a decade of my life?
-I wish that I had never experienced any of this and that my son had never been an addict.
-If there was a time machine I’d be on it right now to change it all, but that can’t happen.
-Ignoring the bad and only recognizing the good discounts my life and make me less than.
-I want to be the best I can be.
-In order to do so, I must learn from my terrible mistakes.
+The horrible emotions and actions I described above have been just as valuable in shaping my well-being as the wonderful feelings I experience today while my son is in recovery.
+Appreciation allows me to learn from what I have experienced over the past 10 years.
+If I choose not to learn, then what is this decade of my life worth?
+I wish that I had never experienced any of this and that my son had never experienced addiction.
+If there were a time machine, I’d be on it right now to change it all.
+Unfortunately, that can’t happen.
+Ignoring the bad and only recognizing the good discounts my life and keeps me from being the best I can be.
+I must learn from my terrible mistakes.

-Love: Love is so much more than what we whisper at night before falling asleep.
+Love is so much more than what we whisper at night before falling asleep.
 Love is a life preserver in a storm; it is a foundation that holds you up; it is something that makes you better than what you can be alone.
-I learned more about love in the last 10 years than I had learned all my life before.
-Love comes not just from those whom are close to you, but also from those who have enough in their life that they wish to share.
-All you have to do is ACCEPT it.
+I learned more about love in the past 10 years than I had learned all my life before.
+Love comes not just from those you are close to, but also from those who have enough love in their life that they wish to share it.
+All you have to do is accept it.

-As the parent of an addict, I have learned that we are not perfect.
+As the parent of a child who has struggled with addiction, I have learned that we are not perfect.
 In fact, we shouldn’t even strive for perfection.
-Trying to be perfect causes terrible control issues (speaking from experience here).
-It’s a hard lesson, but we all must do what we are capable of doing at any one time.
-Self assessment and learning isn’t something we do, it is a process we work through.
+I have learned that trying to be perfect causes terrible control issues.
+It’s a hard lesson, but we all must do only what we are capable of doing at any one time.
+Self-assessment and learning isn’t something we simply do; it is a process we need to work through.

 I wish that I could live the rest of my life experiencing only the positive emotions.
-But I know that hurt, anger and suspicion will at some time again enter my life.
+But I know that hurt, anger and suspicion will, at some point, re-enter my life.
 That’s the way life is.
-Yet after experiencing the extreme emotions brought about by parenting an addict – and acknowledging them — I believe that I will be better able to cope with any negative feelings that arise.
+Yet, after experiencing the extreme emotions brought about by parenting a child with addiction — and after acknowledging these emotions — I believe that I will be better able to cope with any negative feelings that may arise in the future.